JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 The previously published article titled [Julia for Actuaries](/blog/julia-actuaries) gave a longer introduction to why Julia works so well in actuarial workflows.
 In summary: Julia's attributes are "evident in its pragmatic, productivity-focused design choices, pleasant syntax, rich ecosystem, thriving communities, and its ability to be both very general purpose and power cutting edge computing".

-This is the second of three of articles introducing Julia to the actuarial community by discussing:
+This is the second  in the follow trio of articles:

 1. Why Julia works so well for actuaries
 2. Basic tooling and general packages of interest